daltonyxdonovan/CardsGUI/README.md

 ## TO USE

+go to the releases tab of the github page here, and download the current version. extract the .zip to your desktop, put your .tab file in the folder.

-i'm not personally well-versed in anything maintech, all i know is that you download a strictly non-filtered .tab file from the maintech website, and you put the file in the same location as the executable. right outside the 'includes' folder
+i'm not personally well-versed in anything maintech or how to get the .tab, all i know is that you download a strictly non-filtered .tab file from the maintech website, and you put the file in the same location as the executable. right outside the 'includes' folder.

 ## CONTROLS